Everything you need to know in 60 seconds

 Focused on high-energy-load systems such as:

-- HVAC systems: Chiller performance analysis, refrigerant leak testing, VFD optimization
+- HVAC systems: Chiller performance analysis, refrigerant leak testing, VFD optimisation.

 Such audits are ideal when one system dominates overall consumption or presents a high safety risk.

-Who Is Authorized to Conduct Energy Audits in India?
+Who is Authorised to Conduct Energy Audits in India?

 The Bureau of Energy Efficiency (BEE), under the Ministry of Power, governs energy audit qualifications and practices in India.
 Two primary categories of professionals are certified under the Energy Conservation Act (2001):

 Qualified professionals who can perform standard audits across commercial and industrial setups.
-They are eligible for most types of audits but not authorized to sign off on audits for Designated Consumers.
+They are eligible for most types of audits but not authorised to sign off on audits for Designated Consumers.

-A higher tier of certification allowing auditors to conduct and validate audits for energy-intensive Designated Consumers (DCs) as defined under the Perform, Achieve and Trade (PAT) scheme.
-AEAs typically work with larger organizations and are well-versed in advanced instrumentation and financial modeling.
+A higher tier of certification allowing auditors to conduct and validate audits for energy-intensive Designated Consumers (DCs) as defined under the PAT scheme.
+AEAs are well-versed in advanced instrumentation and financial modelling.

 Some of the trusted firms offering end-to-end audit services include: